 Georgia Do Not Resuscitate (DNR) Form

 A Georgia do not resuscitate form identifies a patient who has chosen not to receive CPR in the event of respiratory or cardiac arrest.
-It is typically reserved for individuals whose doctor has determined that they are in an incapacitated state with no chance of recovery or have a medical condition that will result in imminent death or that would render CPR unsuccessful.
+It is typically reserved for individuals whose doctor has determined that resuscitation would likely be unsuccessful or could result in further complications.

 A Georgia do not resuscitate form identifies a patient who has chosen not to receive CPR in the event of respiratory or cardiac arrest.
-It is typically reserved for individuals whose doctor has determined that they are in an incapacitated state with no chance of recovery or have a medical condition that will result in imminent death or that would render CPR unsuccessful.
+It is typically reserved for individuals whose doctor has determined that resuscitation would likely be unsuccessful or could result in further complications.

 1. Home »